maxkoshevoi/MyMicroservice/README.md

 ## Docker

 Docker is used to create `images` that contain everything that is needed to run the app.
-Images as created using instructions listed in `Dockerfile`.
+Images are created using instructions listed in `Dockerfile`.
 Here's an example build command:

 `docker build -f "MyMicroservice\Dockerfile" .`